Discrete time crystals detected by time-translation twist: Kicked Ising model

 \subsection{Short-time behavior}

 Let us first study the short-time behavior of the SFF with time-translation twist.
 In this regime (limit), we can utilize the duality of the kicked Ising model exchanging space and time \cite{Akila_2016}.
-Using this duality, the row-to-row transfer matrix (\ref{eq:kickedising_floquetoperator}) is transformed to the column-to-column transfer matrix satisfying $\text{Tr}\,U_{KI}^t=\text{Tr}'\,\tilde{U}_{KI}^{(L)}\cdots \tilde{U}_{KI}^{(1)}$, where $\text{Tr}'$ is taken over the Hilbert space of the temporal spins.
+Using this duality, the row-to-row transfer matrix (\ref{eq:kickedising_floquetoperator}) is transformed to the column-to-column transfer matrix satisfying $\text{Tr}\,U_{KI}^t=\text{Tr}'\,\tilde{U}_{KI}^{(L)}\cdots \tilde{U}_{KI}^{(1)}$, where $\text{Tr}'$ is taken over the dual Hilbert space $(\mathbb{C}^2)^{\otimes t}$, on which the temporal (virtual) spin operator $\tau_k\,(k\in[1,t])$ acts.
+In the tensor network representation, each real spin degrees of freedom corresponds to a vertical leg while each temporal one to a horizontal leg.
 Specifically,

 where $c=(-\sin 2b \sin 2J)^{1/2}$ and by using the Pauli matrices $\tau_k$ acting on the Hilbert space of spins along the temporal direction $k\in[1,t]$

 Here, the dual coefficients are defined by

 With the dual picture, the column-to-column transfer matrix is encoded on a tensor network.
 Even with the fractionally decomposed Floquet operators (\ref{eq:floquetunitary_decomposition}), a similar procedure leads to the tensor network representation.
 The dual picture is useful in the evaluation of the time-translation twist since the transfer matrix is invariant under time translation.
 The time-translation twist is implemented by a translation along the time direction at the end of the product of the column-to-column transfer matrix.
 Fortunately, the numerical cost of evaluating the SFF is unchanged even with a fractional twist, since the most parts of the decomposed Floquet operators in Eq.~(\ref{eq:floquetunitary_decomposition}) consist only of $\sigma^z$.